Lanjelin/astronvim-docker/.github/README.md

 ```

 ## Icons
-ttyd will not work without icons without rebuilding it from source.
+ttyd will not work with icons without rebuilding it from source.

 To disable icons `nvim /mnt/user/appdata/astronvim/.config/nvim/lua/user/options.lua` and set `icons_enabled` to `false`.

 For a terminal that supports it, [Nerd Fonts](https://www.nerdfonts.com/font-downloads) can be used.
 For other alternatives, see [AstroNvim Docs](https://docs.astronvim.com/Recipes/icons) on the matter.

+## Security
+The container is run with root user in order to be able to read/write files/folders it accesses.
+This always includes some risks, and the container should not be exposed to the internet without taking the proper precautions.